AllyxPally/PortfolioProject2-quiz/README.md

 ## Solved bugs ##

-* I noticed that the image for the header didn't show up when i added it to my css file
+* I noticed that the image for the header didn't show up when i added it to my css file.
 * This was because the filepath to the stylesheet was wrong

 ![Screenshot of wrong filepath](assets/images/screenshot-filepath.png)

+* Adding assets/css solved the problem.

 ## Validator testing